dainst/arachnefrontend/docs/feature_localization.md

-# Feature: Localization of user interface elements
+# Feature: Localization

+Also the examples deal with the behaviour of user interface elements, the rules apply also to the localisation of con10t pages.

 ## Scenario: Britisch User